 One objective of MIHOPE is to learn how implementing agencies and other organizations work together to design and implement home visiting program services.
 We are requesting that you participate in this interview because you are a state administrator of one of the states participating in MIHOPE.
 Your answers will help us understand your state’s home visiting programs and implementation systems.

 The following request will be sent to the state MIECHV Administrator approximately one month before the interview: Before we meet to discuss your state’s MIECHV program, please provide us with the written contracts you are using with the sites participating in the MIECHV evaluation (MIHOPE).
 These materials will help us to use your time most efficiently by focusing our discussion on aspects of the program that are not available in writing.
+We are also enclosing a list of agencies or organizations that may or may not be involved in your state’s MIECHV program.
+Prior to our interview, please indicate on the form if an organization was involved in shaping or changing a particular aspect of the MIECHV program.
+This will help facilitate our conversation.

 Timing of Interview